 1. Emergency responder communications enhancement system signal strength measurements in 95 percent of all areas on each floor of the building meet the signal strength requirements in IFC 510.4.1.1 through 510.4.1.3; and

-2. Critical fire service areas shall be provided with 99 percent floor area radio coverage.
+2. Critical fire service areas shall have 99 percent floor area radio coverage.

 NEW SECTION.
-SECTION 176.
+SECTION 180.
 There is hereby added to K.C.C. chapter 17.04 a new section to read as follows: